SoheilaMolaei/COOLnorm/README.md

 # COOLnorm
-This is a reference implementation of the paper Learning Graph Representations with Maximal Cliques
+This is a reference implementation of the paper: **Learning Graph Representations with Maximal Cliques**

 # Requirements